Yan2992/be-nc-news/README.md

 # NC News Backend

-A RESTful API for a news application built with Express.js and PostgreSQL.
-This project serves as the backend for the NC News frontend and provides endpoints to fetch, create, update, and delete articles, comments, users, and topics.
+A RESTful API for a news application built with **Express.js** and **PostgreSQL**.
+This project serves as the backend for the [NC News frontend](https://github.com/Yan2992/fe-nc-news) and provides endpoints to fetch, create, update, and delete articles, comments, users, and topics.

+---

-## Tech Stack
+## 🧰 Tech Stack

 - Node.js
 - Express.js